 Part 15 — Proceedings under the ASIC Act

-15.1 Reference to Court of question of law arising at hearing of Commission (ASIC Act s.
+15.1 Reference to Court of question of law arising at hearing of ASIC (ASIC Act s.
 61)

 Order 31 of the Rules of the Supreme Court 1971 applies, with any necessary adaptations, to a reference of a question of law arising at a hearing by ASIC to the Court under section 61 of the ASIC Act.